-Mike Pence’s Big Queer Dance Party
+Mike Pence’s ‘Big Queer Dance Party’

 — Scott Walker (@ScottWalker) January 19, 2017

 Mike Pence has raised the ire of LGBTQ activists since his days as a congressman and later as Governor of Indiana with his staunch, anti-gay stance.
 In 2015, Mike Pence signed the Religious Freedom Restoration Act, a law that permits businesses to refuse services to same-sex couples on the basis of conscientious objection.
-This was only one in a long string of Mike Pence’s decidedly conservative political moves targeting LGBTQ rights, a stance that inspired WERK For Peace, a queer rights group, to throw a Pence his very own queer dance party.
+This was only one in a long string of Mike Pence’s decidedly conservative political moves targeting LGBTQ rights, a stance that inspired Werk For Peace, a queer rights group, to throw Mike Pence his very own queer dance party.

 Some of Mike Pence’s most contested anti-gay political moves include supporting a 2006 constitutional amendment to ban same-sex marriage.
-As reported by Time, Mike Pence stated that,

-“Societal collapse was always brought about following an advent of the deterioration of marriage and family.”
+As reported by Time, Mike Pence stated, “Societal collapse was always brought about following an advent of the deterioration of marriage and family.”

-Mike Pence also signed a 2013 bill that would jail same-sex couples seeking marriage licenses and opposed the repeal of “Don’t Ask, Don’t Tell”, saying that “there’s no question to mainstream homosexuality within active duty military would have an impact on unit cohesion” in an interview on MSNBC in 2010. and supported diverting funding from HIV research and treatment to “institutions which provide assistance to those seeking to change their sexual behavior”.
+Mike Pence also signed a 2013 bill that would jail same-sex couples seeking marriage licenses and opposed the repeal of “Don’t Ask, Don’t Tell,” saying, “There’s no question to mainstream homosexuality within active duty military would have an impact on unit cohesion” in an interview on MSNBC in 2010.
+Mike Pence also supported diverting funding from HIV research and treatment to “institutions which provide assistance to those seeking to change their sexual behavior.”
 Presumably, Mike Pence was referencing conversion therapy, a practice that has been widely condemned and which may soon be banned altogether, as reported by the Washington Post.
-Mike Pence has even served on the board of an anti-gay affiliate of Focus on the Family.
+Mike Pence has also served on the board of an affiliate of Focus on the Family, an organization that promotes traditional marriage and opposes same-sex marriage.

 All of these instances have left LGBTQ activists deeply concerned about what will happen when Mike Pence becomes VP alongside President-elect Donald Trump.
 When Mike Pence moved to his current home, his neighbors welcomed him by flying rainbow flags from their own homes.
 Speaking to USA Today, neighbor Joanna Pratt explained that she spearheaded the effort to raise flags and demonstrate peaceful opposition to Mike Pence’s stance on queer equality.